Mild ADHD Traits — Worth Understanding

 Some traits show up.
 Worth understanding.

-Roughly 15-25% of adults screen in this band
+Roughly 15-25% of adults land in this band

-A mild result on an adult ADHD screener means you endorsed some attention, hyperactivity, or impulsivity symptoms—more than the average adult—but not consistently enough or severely enough to cross the threshold most screeners use to flag likely adult ADHD.
-Adult screeners are typically modelled on the WHO Adult ADHD Self-Report Scale (ASRS-v1.1; Kessler et al., 2005, Psychological Medicine) which uses DSM-5-TR (APA, 2022) criteria.
-Mild traits do not equal a diagnosis and do not require treatment, but they are worth understanding because matching your environment, role, and routines to how your attention actually works can dramatically reduce friction without any medical intervention.
+You endorsed some attention, hyperactivity, or impulsivity signals—more than the average adult—but not consistently enough or at a level that would automatically point toward adult ADHD.
+Mild traits do not equal a diagnosis and do not require treatment, but they are worth understanding, because matching your environment, role, and routines to how your attention actually works can dramatically reduce friction without any medical step.
+This is a self-reflection tool, not a clinical diagnosis.
+If you are struggling, talk to a licensed professional.

 Strengths